unixandria-xda/fontrevival/README.md

     - This may change in the future.

 ### Credits
-- Fonts are originally edited by John Fawkes, and emojis by John Fawkes and RKDBI
+- Fonts are originally edited by John Fawkes, and emojis by John Fawkes and RKBDI
 - Module is a project of Androidacy, licensed under Apache-2.0.
 - AMMT is copyright and developed by Androidacy, along with the distributions of the binaries used.
 The original binaries source code is developed by and copyright the respective developer.
 - The original fonts are made by and copyright the respective creators.